 Event Housekeeping.
 You’ve set up participants to be muted upon entering the meeting but double-check and make sure participants can’t unmute themselves.
 Muting eliminates any disruptive talk and also improves audio quality.
 For an extra layer of security, set Chat so that participants can only send messages to the Host.
 In case of inappropriate questions or comments, this ensures such comments are not visible to the audience or the speaker.

 If you also want to Record.
 It’s nice to have a recording to put on your Facebook or Youtube page.
 The Host can turn on recording or else assign recording privileges to a colleague.
 Once the meeting ends, Zoom will convert the recording to standard MP4 format.

 If you haven’t done this before, set up a trial run to practice using the various meeting features of Zoom – muting and unmuting, speaker view versus gallery view, restricting and allowing chat, etc.

 What about streaming to Facebook?

 Some people like to live stream events to platforms such as Facebook because it’s easier for the audience – no registration required and anyone with access to the page just needs to get on and start watching.
 The audience is free to post comments without moderation.
 This is fine if you’re streaming to a private group page where you're confident that all members will behave with courtesy.
-In a more public forum you may find yourself deleting inappropriate comments and the member(s) responsible - hopefully before too many others see them.
-If you want that extra layer, it's better to go with Zoom on its own and benefit from more controls.
+In a more public forum you may find yourself deleting inappropriate comments and the member(s) responsible - hopefully before too many others in the audience see the offensive remarks.
+Make use of Facebook's privacy settings for events so that you can make it a private event. .